 At Canford, we offer sixth form courses that lead for most subjects to an A level.
-With the A level reform programme now complete, all subjects are now linear, which is to say that the only external exams taken will be at the end of the Upper Sixth year.
+All subjects are linear, which is to say that the only external exams taken will be at the end of the Upper Sixth year.